 Do you love playing sport, whether it’s having fun with friends and learning new skills, representing your school or club, or you aspire to being on your state team or wearing the green and gold?
 Is being involved in sport and sharing your experience and knowledge to help others to be the best that they can be what motivates you?

 Sport is a great way to have fun, keep in touch with friends and improve health and wellbeing, but there are reasons why some women and girls aren’t as involved in sport as they would like.
-Maybe the local club doesn’t have a women’s competition.
-Perhaps the uniforms make them feel self-conscious.
-Or maybe they can’t commit the time to turning up every week.
+Maybe the local club doesn’t have a women’s competition, or the uniforms make them feel self-conscious or maybe committing to weekly sessions isn’t possible.

 Below you will find a number of resources to help you and your club.

 Get involved – Wyndham sports clubs directory

 So you want to get involved in your local sporting club – this is your starting line.

 Click on here for your one-stop shop of Wyndham sporting clubs and their contact details:

 Girls and Women in Sport in Wyndham Event – Friday 18th September

 - Victoria University: Dr Fiona Mclachlan and Professor Ramon Spaiij shared insight from the Women's Participation in Sport and Active Recreation in Melbourne's West: Action Plan for Change.
 Please find a copy of their slides here.